How to Start a Daycare at Home

 Benefits of Starting a Daycare at Home

 You’re not just shaping young minds with an at-home daycare center.
-Overall, it’s a massively large and lucrative market with the flexibility of setting your own work hours.
-There are 54,000 commercial childcare centers in the United States with a combined annual revenue of $27 billion, but that’s just direct revenue.
+Overall, it’s a large and lucrative market with the flexibility of setting your own work hours.
+There are more than 1 million paid in-home childcare providers in the U.S., along with around 133,000 commercial childcare centers in the United States with a combined annual revenue of $60+ billion.

-Home-based daycares, like most home-based businesses, have relatively low overhead costs since they don’t require any extra rent.
+Home-based daycares, like many at-home businesses, can have relatively low overhead costs since they often don’t require any extra rent or mortgage payments.
 In fact, there are major tax benefits that allow you to deduct a portion of your existing expenses — like rent, mortgage interest, and utilities — as business expenses.
-Food costs can also be offset by the Federal Food Program, so you’re really only paying for supplies, insurance, advertising, and additional food and beverage expenses.
+Food costs can also be offset by the federal Child and Adult Care Food Program for childcare centers.
+In addition, ZenBusiness offers LLC formation service starting at $0 (+ state fee), making starting your new daycare business even more affordable.

 How to Start a Daycare at Home Checklist

 Even if you’re starting a small business from home, a business plan is a must-have.
-It’s the one way you can determine what you’ll need, how you’ll operate, and if your business is likely to succeed.
+It can help you determine what you’ll need, how you’ll operate, and if your business is likely to succeed.
 It also gives you guidelines on how to handle any potential problems that can occur.
-Think of it as your one-stop shop for every business question you may have in the future.
+Think of it as your reference point for every business question you may have in the future.

 • Lay out your goals